Stay fire safe when cooking

 If you cannot turn off the heat, just get out, closing the doors behind you (to stop the spread) and call 999.
 Do not go back inside until you are told by the fire service that it is safe to go to.

-- Encourage safe and simple cooking methods, avoiding deep fat frying or using a frying pan with a lot of oil.
+- Avoid deep fat frying or using a frying pan with a lot of oil.
 Air fryers are a safer alternative to deep fat frying, or cooking in the oven may give similar results and is often a safer method, as long as a cooking timer is set.
 A microwave may also be a safe option, as long as it is used according the instructions.

 - For some people, it may be safest to avoid cooking completely.

-- If you’d like to talk to someone about fire safety, call our advice line on 0800 0502 999, we can also arrange a home fire safety visit to help with making the home safer from the risk of fire.
+- If you’d like to talk to someone about fire safety, call our advice line on 0800 0502 999.